TheComplianceAide/Drone_EnhancedVision/README.md

 - Real-time motion detection and object tracking.
 - Edge detection for improved visual analysis.
 - Dynamic image enhancements including brightness, contrast adjustments, and advanced noise reduction.
-- A Tkinter-based application launcher that allows users to manage and execute the aforementioned scripts dynamically.
+- A Tkinter-based application launcher, `app_launcher_v2.py`, that allows users to manage and execute the aforementioned scripts dynamically.

 Each script is designed to operate independently or in conjunction to provide a comprehensive suite of tools for drone vision applications.